bjsoftab4/PicoCalc-micropython-driver/README.md

 ## Fixed glitchs
 Improve stability when uploading file with Thonny.\
-To speed up SDcard (SDcard baudrate is set correctly)
+To speed up SDcard (SDcard baudrate is set correctly).\
+To prevent buffer overrun with terminal.

 ## Build Instructions
 In my system something is going wrong with original instruction.\